|7. A retailer's perspective|

 In the building industry, it is not uncommon that the delivered product is "one" building, not many replicas as in manufacturing.
 So sales are "one" and this prevents the conventional categories of variable costs to apply (since sales are not many).
 In this case, variability can be looked for with respect of other quantitative parametres, but the conventional analysis remains severely limited.

 basic costs that a building firm pays to build one residential building

 are - as a very simple approximation - the following:

 More in general, urban transformation and regeneration requires not only new buildings but accessibility, mobility services, new infrastructure and many components to be financially, economically, socially, envioronmentally and culturally sustainable.

 In most cases, a firm has first to sustain certain costs (investment) before any production takes place (e.g. R&D, machinery investment).
-These costs are called investment costs.
+These costs are called pre-operational costs or investment costs.

 These costs should be recovered within a reasonable period of operative activity (production).
 In certain cases, after the full exploitation of production opportunities there is a further una-tantum revenue for asset sale.

 a firm buys an office, it invests a certain amount of money.
 It will use

 it for a certain period, say 10 years, during which it saves the rent